tab1-web/faq/docs/General/Cosmetics/cosmetics-general.md

+---
+icon: material/folder
+---
+!!! warning
-:warning: Cosmetics do not give bonuses, they are for aesthetics only.
+    Cosmetics do not give bonuses, they are for aesthetics only.

 On Signature, you cannot test the cosmetics on your character due to L2OFF file limits.

 - You can buy coins here: [https://l2reborn.org/balance/](https://l2reborn.org/balance/)
-    - 1 Coin is 1 €.
+    - 1 Coin = 1 €.
   - After you have to send the coins to the correct server, account & character.
   - If there is an issue with donation, please open a [ticket](https://l2reborn.org/support/) and **include all necessary information** shown on the left.
 <hr>